Korean, Edit

 ○ Converts polysaccharides (no taste) → maltose (sweet taste)

-○ Irregular hydrolysis of glycosidic linkages in starch into maltose and dextrins
+○ Irregular hydrolysis of glycosidic bonds in starch, breaking it down into maltose and dextrins.

-○ Fatty acids : Make saliva slightly acidic, inhibits bacterial growth
+○ Fatty acids: Makes saliva slightly acidic, and inhibits bacterial growth

 ○ Lingual lipase